 While I often volunteer for Colorado Parks and Wildlife(CPW), I used to work for them at Navajo Lake, which extends into New Mexico.
-In fact, the majority of this lake is in New Mexico.
+The majority of this lake is in New Mexico.
 I educated boaters about aquatic nuisance species, also known as ANS or AIS (aquatic invasive species).
-At the time our southern neighbors didn’t have a program to protect our uninfected waters.
+At the time, our southern neighbors didn’t have a program to protect our uninfected waters.

-While boaters were receptive to the education process, at our particular lake, they questioned, “What are they doing about those who are launching on the other end?
+While boaters were receptive to the education process, at our particular lake, they asked, “What are they doing about those launching on the other end?
 Are they being inspected?”

-They indeed were not performing education or inspection at the time so I encouraged boaters to learn and then educate their friends.
-Knowledge is power and this way we could all keep the waters free of the invasive species.
+They were not performing education or inspection at the time, so I encouraged boaters to learn and educate their friends.
+Knowledge is power, and this way we could all keep the waters free of invasive species.

 Gradually, New Mexico Department of Fish and Game has come on board in education, inspection, and enforcement of rules for boaters.
 This is great news, as they mention, Colorado and New Mexico are only two of six states that remain free of zebra and quagga mussel infestations.
 Learn more by reading their release below.

 New rules to battle aquatic invasive species now in effect